 Equity markets rebounded in February despite some late-month volatility driven by a spike in U.S. interest rates.
 The S&P 500 gained 2.76 percent, while the Dow Jones Industrial Average rose by 3.43 percent.
 Riskier assets were hit hardest by the volatility at month-end, and the technology-weighted Nasdaq Composite gained 1.01 percent.
 Despite the overall positive results, the month-end volatility served as a reminder of the potential risks markets still face.

 Recessions are strongly associated with market drawdowns.
 Indeed, 8 of 10 bear markets have occurred during recessions.
-As I discussed in this month's Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession are not in place.
-In fact, the economy appears to be strengthening, supported by high job growth and consumer and business confidence.
-As such, economic factors remain at a green light.
+As we discussed in this month’s Economic Risk Factor Update, the National Bureau of Economic Research declared that a recession started last February.
+On top of that, two of the major economic indicators we cover monthly remain at concerning levels, despite the continued economic recovery during the month.

 Beyond the economy, we can also learn quite a bit by examining the market itself.
 For our purposes, two things are important:

 - To recognize what factors signal high risk